Human and Robot Interaction in Islam

 Humans are considered stewards (khalifah) on Earth.
 This means they are responsible for how they use technology.

-Balancing Faith and Reality
+Balancing Innovation and Welfare

-Human Dignity and Interaction with Robots
+Human Dignity and Robot Interaction

 The use of robots in sensitive areas such as healthcare, military, and law enforcement raises important ethical questions.